cwi-dis/igor/doc/plugin-structure.rst

 In general, the template should provide forms and such to allow the user to change settings, and then call methods in the plugin proper to implement those changes (because the plugin will run with a *token* that allows read/write access to the plugin data).
 If methods are intended to be called solely from templates and never directly through the REST interface you should start the methodname with an underscore.

+The plugin decides whether to use *token* or *callerToken* to access data depending on whether it is accessing data on behalf of itself (then it uses *token*) or on behalf of the person visiting the web page (in which case it uses *callerToken*).

 Plugins can access other plugins through the ``igor.plugins`` object.